primefaces/primefaces/docs/8_0/components/fileupload.md

             }
         }

+      * Service provider registration:

-      * _Service provider registration_: To register the service provider just place a file named `org.primefaces.virusscan.VirusScanner` in the `META-INF/services` directory within your JAR file:
+      To register the service provider just place a file named `org.primefaces.virusscan.VirusScanner` in the `META-INF/services` directory within your JAR file:

         ```
         com.example.CustomVirusScanner